yuxuan-ji/draw_together/README.md

 ## Deployment
-You can deploy to heroku following the basic procedures. i.e. after settupng Heroku CLI and your project:
+You can deploy to heroku following the basic procedures. i.e. after setting up Heroku CLI and your project:
 ```
 $ git add .
 $ git commit -am "make it better"